guofoo/edwardtan.com/content/posts/makepad-build-commands.md

 We will assume the following:
 Name of application: `Sample_App`

-It should be changed to any one of the existing example apps in the [*project-robius*](https://github.com/project-robius) repository.
+It should be changed to any one of the existing example apps in the [Project Robius](https://github.com/project-robius) repository.

 ## Build & Run Instructions